RickCogley/octopress-all/source/_posts/2009-05-21-best-tokyo-subway-map-vollmer-design.markdown

 > The R&S Map provides quick access to this complex city, and is of particular use to short-term visitors.
-Conventional route maps function only as route-finders and have been made obsolete by today’s digital information systems.
+Conventional route maps function only as route-finders and have been made obsolete by today's digital information systems.
 The R&S Map, on the other hand, serves as an orientation guide and gives a good conceptual view of the city.

-Tokyo’s train stations, rather than it is streets, are the important feature of the city.
+Tokyo's train stations, rather than it is streets, are the important feature of the city.
 For this reason, because the R&S Map shows all lines and stations as well as geographic information, such as parks, islands, etc. in relative position to each other, it is possible to get the idea of a schematized city map.